-First up, our take on a grazing table.
-With a relaxed, ‘help yourself’ vibe, grazing tables are a great starter at a BBQ, or placed as a centerpiece at a dinner party.
+First up, our take on a Grazing Table With a relaxed, ‘help yourself’ vibe, grazing tables are a great starter at a BBQ, or placed as a centrepiece at a dinner party.
 Grazing tables are often used for large events; however they are really easy and effective to create at home too.
 Ideal for a small or large group of people – simply adjust the quantities of food depending on how many guests you’re having.
 We’ve designed our table to cater for a small group of 4-6 people.

 What you will need to create this look:

 Tehni Tablecloth & Napkins

 Avasa Serving Board

 Salami & Prosciutto Slices

 Fresh fruit, Eg. red grapes, figs, passionfruit, mandarins, pears, berries

 Optional: Rosemary sprigs, small olive branches for decoration

 Start by laying out all of your platters and prepping your food – unwrap everything, slice up the fruit, cut the breadstick, place your olives in a small bowl.
 You want to have everything ready to go before you start styling.